To learn who your grant manager is for each grant , go to eGrants and select the “My. tab for contact information.

 Physical Inventory.
 A physical inventory of the property must be taken and the results reconciled with the property records as least once every two years.

 Disposition.
 When equipment acquired under an award is no longer needed for the original project or program or for other activities supported by the federal* awarding agency (or for state funds from the OOG), the grantee may need to request disposition instructions from the OOG using the Equipment Disposition Request form.
-Items with a current per unit fair market value less than $5,000 may be retained, sold, or otherwise disposed of with no further obligation to the Federal awarding agency or OOG.
+Items with a current per unit fair market value less than $10,000 may be retained, sold, or otherwise disposed of with no further obligation to the Federal awarding agency or OOG.

 *For equipment funded under a state award, when the equipment acquired with state funds is no longer needed for the original project or for other activities supported by an award from the OOG, the grantee may need to request disposition instructions.

 Supplies.
-The PSO defines supplies as tangible personal property, including general office supplies and project supplies, with a per-unit cost of less than $5,000, unless the grantee agency chooses to capitalize the item, in which case it would be considered equipment.
+The PSO defines supplies as tangible personal property, including general office supplies and project supplies, with a per-unit cost of less than $10,000, unless the grantee agency chooses to capitalize the item, in which case it would be considered equipment.
 Supplies which are considered state-controlled assets must be listed on the equipment inventory list.

 Other Direct Operating Expenses.
-This budget category also includes other direct costs such as leases for space, rental costs, advertising costs for staff vacancies, utilities, cell phones, liability insurance, payroll services, vehicle operating costs (e.g., fuel and maintenance), intangible property such as software and software licenses, etc.
+This budget category includes other direct costs such as leases for space, rental costs, advertising costs for staff vacancies, utilities, cell phones, liability insurance, payroll services, vehicle operating costs (e.g., fuel and maintenance), intangible property such as software and software licenses, etc.

 Cost Allocation Methodology (CAM).
 A grantee may develop a CAM to equitably distribute costs among its various funding sources based on factors such as FTE ratios, square footage, usage rate, etc. The CAM must be written and approved by the entity’s Executive Director or Chief Financial Officer and be consistently applied to all costs specified in the CAM.
 For public entities, this methodology is referred to as a Cost Allocation Plan (CAP).
-The CAP operates the same as a CAM and is written by the entity’s Chief Financial Officer, Treasurer, or Auditor and approved by the entity’s governing board (Board of Directors, City Council, etc.)
+The CAP operates the same as a CAM and is written by the entity’s Chief Financial Officer, Treasurer, or Auditor and approved by the entity’s governing board (Board of Directors, City Council, etc.) The methodology included in the CAM or CAP needs to be supported by auditable documentation to determine accuracy in the allocation of costs to each fund source.

 Travel policy.
 Grant funds used for travel expenses must be limited to the grantee agency's established mileage, per diem, and lodging policies.
 If a grantee does not have such written policies, then the grantee must use the State of Texas travel guidelines.
 Keep the following policies in mind: